Back Up the Database

 Restore Your Installation

-One of the primary reasons for storing backups is keep a valid copy of your data that you can use to recover from hardware or software failure.
+One of the primary reasons for storing backups is to keep a valid copy of your data that you can use to recover from hardware or software failure.
 To keep your data safe, we strongly recommend that you enable regular backup of your database and test the process of restoring your installation.

 For additional information and instructions, see the page that is relevant for your installation type: